 The commission system gives residents an opportunity to help shape their government, ensures important decision-making occurs in full view of the public, and elevates diverse voices and opinions.
 At its best, the system is an important mechanism for transparency, accountability, and equity.
-However, the current state of San Francisco's commission system is falling short of those goals.
+However, San Francisco's commission system currently falls short of those goals.
+At its worst, the commission system adds layers of bureaucracy that dilute public input, obscure lines of accountability, make government less transparent, and result in duplicative or ineffective processes.

 By approving Proposition E, voters empowered the Commission Streamlining Task Force to make recommendations to address these challenges.
 With this in mind, the Task Force grounded its work in four principles that guided its approach to developing recommendations.

-Effectively Elevating and Coordinating Public Input
+1. Effectively Elevating and Coordinating Public Input

 Commission streamlining should not place government efficiency and impactful public participation at odds.
 Instead, streamlining should better organize public input and target it more effectively.
 The initial goal of the commission system was to provide venues for diverse voices that are not always represented in government.
-However, those voices are currently spread across 152 bodies that may not coordinate but often overlap.
+However, those voices are currently spread across 152 bodies that often overlap and do not always coordinate effectively.
 For example, five bodies advise the City on homelessness and ten advise on housing and community development.
 Some bodies may make recommendations on narrow topics without factoring in larger contexts around policies, strategy, and funding.
-This leads to fragmented conversations about policy, budget, and programs that lack a strategic approach to important issues and limit the utility of that input.
+This leads to fragmented conversations that lack a strategic approach to important issues, limiting the utility of that input.
 This dilutes each body's impact, making it harder for public voices to sway policy and decision-making.
 The Task Force's recommendations promote coordinated and intentionally-structured bodies, which ensure that there are defined and resourced forums for San Franciscans to have real impact on the City's policies.

-Creating Clear Lines of Accountability
+2. Creating Clear Lines of Accountability

 Streamlining is an opportunity to clarify who is accountable for key City decisions.
-The commission system intentionally shifts power away from elected officials and places it in the hands of independent citizens.
-While this structure sought to promote fairness and reduce political influence, it has also led to diffuse accountability, making it difficult to hold the City accountable for decisions and outcomes.
+The commission system intentionally shifts power away from elected officials and places it in the hands of San Franciscans.
+While this structure intends to promote fairness and reduce political influence, it has also led to diffuse accountability, making it difficult to hold the City accountable for decisions and outcomes.
 The public typically sees the Mayor as responsible for the City's decisions, but in many cases, commissions must approve key actions.
 Commissioners are not elected and therefore voters cannot directly hold them accountable.
-This creates a dual chain of command that can complicate leadership, decision-making, and accountability, where voters may only directly influence one side of the chain.
-This complexity also makes it difficult for residents-especially those not deeply involved in City Hall-to understand how decisions are made or who to hold accountable.
-As a result, the system is opaque and inaccessible to the people it serves.
+This creates a dual chain of command with the Mayor and Commissions, which can complicate leadership, decision-making, and accountability.
+Voters may only directly influence one side of the chain.
+This complexity also makes it difficult for residents, especially those not deeply involved in City Hall, to understand how decisions are made or who to hold accountable.
+As a result, the system can be opaque and inaccessible to the people it serves.
 The Task Force designed recommendations to clarify responsibility, making it easier for San Franciscans to hold their elected officials accountable.

-Making Government Easier to Understand
+3. Making Government Easier to Understand

 The current commission system can be confusing, with many bodies having different structures, responsibilities, approaches to appointments, and establishing authorities.
-While one of the purposes of the commission system is to provide for more public engagement in government, the system's complexity actually makes government more opaque to residents who are not already involved in City Hall.
-The Task Force's recommendations seek to bring consistency into the system, where appropriate, to make San Francisco's government more accessible to the people it serves.
+While one of the purposes of the commission system is to provide for more public engagement in government, the system's complexity actually makes government more confusing to San Franciscans.
+The Task Force's recommendations seek to make the system consistent, where appropriate, so that San Francisco's government is more accessible to the people it serves.

-Responsible Use of City Resources
+4. Responsible Use of City Resources